 Magnesium – The RDA for magnesium during pregnancy is 350mg.
 Magnesium is a component of bones and teeth.
 Magnesium is also needed for the growth of the fetus and is involved in nerve function and enzyme activities in metabolism.
 Magnesium may also help to reduce muscle spasms.
 (1).

-Iron – Iron is needed for the growth and development of the fetus and the placenta and formation of red blood cells.
+Iron – Iron is needed for the growth and development of the fetus and the placenta and the formation of red blood cells.
 Iron deficiency can cause preterm delivery and low birth weights in infants.
 It is also related to lower intelligence scores, language, gross motor, and attention deficit in children (1).
 The RDA is 27mg of iron per day for pregnant women.
 Because most pregnant women don’t get enough iron from their diet, they are encouraged to supplement with iron.
 Iron may cause constipation in pregnant women who have unabsorbed iron in their intestinal tract (1).

 Folic acid – Folate is important during pregnancy because it is responsible for cell division and neural development.
 It is also involved in the replication of DNA, gene expression, and amino acid metabolism.
 The RDA for folic acid is 600ug to help the fetus avoid neural tube defects (NTD) (3).
 Good food sources include green leafy vegetables, freshly squeezed orange juice, dried beans, and brown rice

-Other key vitamins and minerals are also needed during pregnancy they include choline, vitamin A, vitamin D, fluoride, iodine.
+Other key vitamins and minerals are also needed during pregnancy they include choline, vitamin A, vitamin D, fluoride, and iodine.
 There are also certain nutrients that are needed during specific time periods during pregnancy.

 In the 1st Trimester – Folic acid intake is important because of the increased level of cell division and the development of the fetus’s nervous system.